-As part of the effort to engage customers more at a time when most of them are spending more time online than in the office, organizations of all sizes have adopted various types of digital platforms to host online events.
+As part of the effort to engage customers more at a time when most of them are spending more time online than in the office, organizations of all sizes have adopted various types of live streaming digital platforms to host online events.
 The hope is those digital events will, at the very least, make up for in-person events that were largely canceled in the last year.

 The challenge is the platforms employed to host those online events are costly and often challenging to deploy.
 Twilio this week announced that it would reduce the cost of hosting an online event by making it possible for developers to involve application programming interfaces (APIs) to invoke Twilio Live, a cloud-based platform that promises to enable developers to embed live, interactive audio, and video streaming into applications and Web sites with sub-two second latency.